DaviDevMod/focus-trap/apps/demo/README.md

 You can also modify properties of the button elements in the playground and see the focus trap aknowledge them in real time.

-There are a couple of things to look out for:
+There are a couple of things to watch out for:

-- If a trap has `lock` enabled (the default) you won't be able to interact with any element outside of the trap, though you may be able to break free of the trap by pressing the <kbd>Esc</kbd> key.
+- If a trap has `lock` enabled (the default) you won't be able to interact with any element outside of the trap, though you may break free of the trap by pressing the <kbd>Esc</kbd> key.

 - If a trap has `lock` enabled and `escape` disabled, the only way out is reloading the page.